Pole position in European student exchange program: Johannes Gutenberg University Mainz is again awarded the DAAD Erasmus Quality Label E-Quality 2011

 Internationality is a distinguishing mark of Mainz University: Compared with other German universities, JGU has an above-average proportion of foreign students (12% in the 2009/2010 academic year).
 At the same time, JGU arranges study periods abroad for a relatively high number of its own students.
 In the 2009/2010 academic year for instance, JGU placed 552 of its students and 66 of its teaching staff with European Erasmus partner universities.
 This makes JGU currently third in Germany in terms of overall mobility and fourth for lecturer mobility.
 "We are once again the only German university among the top five in both categories," says University President Georg Krausch.

 Erasmus Individual Prize for Mainz academic

-This year, for the first time, a member of JGU has been awarded the ERASMUS Individual Prize: The 2011 award goes to Professor Dr. Franz Hamburger of the Institute for Educational Science for his special achievements in implementing the ERASMUS program in Germany.
+This year, for the first time, a member of JGU has been awarded the Erasmus Individual Prize: The 2011 award goes to Professor Franz Hamburger of the Institute for Educational Science for his special achievements in implementing the Erasmus program in Germany.

 The Erasmus program has been one of the big success stories of the EU for more than 20 years now.
 Ever since the 2007/2008 academic year, it has been part of the new EU Education Program for Lifelong Learning (2007 to 2013), enjoying a significantly increased budget as a result.
 Erasmus is the strongest driving force when it comes to encouraging German students to study abroad and to the provision of short-term teaching contracts for German lecturers at European guest universities.
 In addition, the Erasmus program promotes international internships for students, the mobility of academic staff, and so-called intensive programs such as summer schools.
 Erasmus also facilitates teaching contracts for foreign industry personnel at German universities.